bartobri/no-more-secrets/INSTALL.md

 #### Other - Docker

-@freiit has created a docker image for those interested:
+@freiit has created a dockerfile for those interested:

 https://github.com/freiit/no-more-secrets-docker

 [Back to README](README.md)